 MARCH 2026

-• 2 min read
+- 2 min read

 25 years ago, I wrote and directed a post-modern adaptation of The Adventures of Huckleberry Finn.
 Twain’s book is a masterpiece but it’s controversial because many people don’t realize that the novel depicts the character Jim through the ignorant eyes of its narrator, Huck.
+There are, in fact, many people (including a number of scholars) that misread the story entirely or reacted to the dialect or Twain's very conscious use of the N-word, and believe the book is racist.

 Three years ago - out of the blue - Shelley contacted me.
 She’d been asked by the editor of Yale University Press to write a “biography” of Jim and his contentious literary afterlife.
 She was planning on a chapter about stage and screen versions of the book and wanted to include Sounding the River.
 I dug up the script and sent it her way and she interviewed me via email.

-And then, several months ago, she sent me the newly-published book.
+And several months ago, she sent me the newly-published book.
 JIM, The LIFE and AFTERLIVES of HUCKLEBERRY FINN'S COMRADE.
-It has gotten glowing reviews and is terrific, and 6 pages are devoted to my play.
+It is terrific and has gotten glowing reviews and 6 pages are devoted to my play.
 To top it all off, she’s currently teaching a seminar at Stanford University called Huck Finn and its Afterlives and my script is required reading.
 She invited me to speak with her class last week via Zoom.
 I got to answer their many questions about the script, the production and my process in adapting Twain’s novel.
 Needless to say, I was thrilled.
 Theatre is so ephemeral; it’s rare to receive such affirmation, especially after a quarter of a century.
 It feels as if a long-lost friend was conjured back to life.

 Comments